 The Strength of The Deuce®

 As I note on the warranty page, just because it has a lifetime warranty against breakage doesn't mean it can't be broken.
 Au contraire.
 It has, after all, been formed using an incredibly small amount of 7075-T6 aluminum.
 The Deuce's strength is based on being formed in a U-shape.
 So using it one way - leveraging normally against the spine of the U, it's really strong.
 But flexing the handle the other way, levering against the open end of the U, it's not nearly as strong.
 It's pretty natural for most people to instinctively back off on the pressure when levering things the "wrong" way but, well, you know…

 I have a suggestion for those of you who regularly wish you had a crowbar to pry rocks out of your catholes: take a really strong tent stake with you just for that purpose.
 No stake can scoop like The Deuce® , but no Deuce® can pry like a big strong stake.
 Take a look at the largest of the tent stakes we carry, they're .7 ounces (20 grams) and they're REALLY tough.

 The Springiness of The Deuce®

 The Deuce® is quite springy and surprisingly hard to damage.
-The 7075-T6 aluminum it's of is really strong stuff.
+The 7075-T6 aluminum it's made of is really strong stuff.
 But strength is not the same as rigidity.
 Being aluminum the stiffness is about 1/3rd what it would be if it was made out of the same thickness of steel.
 So The Deuce® has some flex, but because the aluminum is so strong, it takes a LOT of flexing before it won't snap right back.